brunscii/astro-blog-site/src/content/blog/dism/whatIsDISM.md

 ## What is DISM

 **DISM** is a an acronym for **Deployment Image Servicing and Management**.
-It is a command line tool for (un)installing, updating, and configuring windows features in a windows image.
+It is a command line tool for (un)installing, updating, and configuring windows features in an image.
 DISM can be used to capture, split, and manage .wim files, which hold windows images.
+What's an image?
+Image files are a way of representing a disk, more on that later.

-Basically DISM is a swiss army knif utility that allows you to modify your copy of windows from the command line.
-This is a powerful tool that allows you to customize the operating system in ways that aren't available in the system itself.
-I have seen is used to install packages, fix the operating system, and remove unwanted features.
-This is a great tool shrouded in mystery.
-Let's take a deeper look and unwrap this windows gem.
+DISM is a powerful utility that allows you to modify your copy of windows from the command line.
+This allows you to customize the operating system in ways that aren't available in the system itself.
+I have used it to install packages, fix the operating system, and remove unwanted features.
+This is a great tool shrouded in mystery so let's take a deeper look and unwrap this windows gem.

 One thing I always like to do is try the command out first.
 In linux I would run `man` to get the manual pages but in windows you can often run the command with no options or with `/?` to get information on the command itself.
-This allows us (in most cases) to see a list of options for the command, a syntax for how to use the command, and any required arguments.
+This allows us (in most cases) to see a list of options for the command.
+It also provides a syntax for how to use the command and any required arguments.
 This is what I got when I ran `DISM` in the windows terminal.
-PowerShell to be more precise.